-- Use your comb to create the part by combing your hair to one side of the part, and then comb the hair down on the other side.
+- Use your comb to create the part by combing your hair to one side of the part and then combing the hair down on the other.

 - Brush your hair up in the front if you have long hair for a natural wave.
 If you have shorter hair, you can leave your hair down.